9 Best Welding Pants with FR Durability & Comfort

 - Stiff denim needs break-in period

-- Fabric not as heavy or durable as basic Wrangler FR jeans
+- Denim not as heavy or durable as basic Wrangler FR jeans

 - 3 exterior FR compliance tags